Shahrukh Hashmi, MD, co-chair firstname.lastname@example.org

 Do you have questions on how other Centers are addressing Survivorship within their institutions?
 Would you like to share information on best practices?
 Are you interested in developing a strategy to better address Survivorship in the BMT Community?

-The ASBMT Survivorship Listserv is available to all members to post questions, present ideas, and discuss current topics impacting the BMT Community.
-Members can communicate with the full membership of the Survivorship SIG by sending an email to firstname.lastname@example.org.
-If you have circulated a question/survey through the listserv, it is customary to tabulate the results and provide a final table of responses to the members of the listserv.
+The ASBMT Survivorship listserv has been converted to an online community and available to all members to post questions, present ideas, and discuss current topics impacting the BMT Community.
+Members can communicate with the full membership of the Survivorship SIG by joining the online community and posting in the discussion forum.

-Note: The email address that is current in your ASBMT Membership record is the only address that is allowed access to the listserv.
+Note: The email address that is current in your ASBMT Membership record is the only address that is allowed access to the online community.
 If you have changed your email address, please contact us at email@example.com

 Give Us Your Feedback